 Date Written: October 1, 2017

-Keywords: open innovation, crowdsourcing, innovation contests with stochastic and endogenous participation, incentives for participation
+Keywords: new product development, innovation contests with stochastic and endogenous participation, incentives for participation

 Suggested Citation: Suggested Citation